Liszt & Dante - a Temporary Exhibition

 20 September 2021

-“I AM MOVING DEEPER AND DEEPER INTO DANTE’S OBSCURE FOREST...”
-(FRANZ LISZT), the exhibition of the staff of the Liszt Ferenc Memorial Museum and Research Centre opened on 10 October 2021 in the Atrium of the Liszt Academy of Music, which can now be viewed in virtual form.
+The exhibition entitled “I am moving deeper and deeper into Dante's Obscure Forest" (Franz Liszt), organized by the Franz Liszt Memorial Museum and Research Centre, opened on 10 October 2021 in the Atrium of the Liszt Academy of Music.
+It is now available to view in virtual form.

-The exhibition is presented in Prezi.
-You can move paragraphs forward or backward by using the navigation buttons, the SPACE button or by pressing the arrow at the bottom of the screen.
-The mouse can be used to override the built-in skip, position any part, and the mouse scroll wheel can be used to zoom in or out on the selected document.
+The exhibition "I am moving deeper and deeper into Dante's Obscure Forest" (Franz Liszt) is presented in Prezi.
+Follow the link below to view the virtual exhibition.
+You can navigate through the paragraphs using the navigation buttons, the Space bar, or the arrow at the bottom of the screen.
+You can also use the mouse to override the default sequence, reposition any section, and zoom in or out using the scroll wheel.

 “There, carved in that same marble, were the cart